Food Justice and Equity @ BGSU Updates

 Mobile Food Pantry

-The Mobile Food Pantry is sponsored by Food for Thought in Toledo and visits campus in the Fall and Spring semesters.
+The Mobile Food Pantry is a coordination with Food for Thought in Toledo and visits campus in the Fall and Spring semesters.

 The event is open to all students, staff, faculty, or community members.
 We have fresh produce and nonperishable food as well as tips for eating healthy while on a limited budget.
 All Mobile Food Pantry events are currently from 2-4 p.m. at First United Methodist Church, 1526 E Wooster St, Bowling Green, OH 43402